ailabstw/EchocardiographyQC/README.md

 1. Crop the central region of images such that only sector area remains.
 2. Mask the cropped image such that only sector area is viewable.

+These steps should be easily done with the preprocessing tool that we provided above.

 The `metadata.txt` file includes

 ![](./materials/input-metadata.png)

 ### Output

-The tool would output each series result as a subfolder in output directory named after series ID in input `metadat.txt`.
+The tool would output each series result as a subfolder in output directory named after series ID in input `metadata.txt`.
-For each series, three kinds of CAM results are provided
+For each series, CAM results are provided, and the result has been normalized to (-25, 25).
-1. `Standard`: No normalization
-2. `Fix Range`: Normalize to (-25, 25)
-3. `Video Base`: Normalize to (minimum CAM value of the series, maximum CAM value of the series)

 Also, a `conf.npy` stores the quality information.